marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 ```sh
 kubectl describe pods
 ```
-The output of this command is large and contains a lot of information pay attention to the bottom events section to see the state of events and what occured during the startup of the pod.
+The output of this command is large and contains a lot of information pay attention to the bottom events section to see the state of events and what occurred during the startup of the pod.
 EX:

 ```